alttch/eva3/doc/lm/lm_api.rst

 * **save=1** save lvar configuration on the disk immediately after creation

-Returns result="OK if the lvar is created, or result="ERROR", if the error occurred.
+Returns result="OK" if the lvar is created, or result="ERROR", if the error occurred.

 Errors: